 I was feeling overwhelmed and sorry for myself today.
-Thanksgiving was spent 1000 miles away in a hospital taking care of my 92-year-old father, who may not return home.
-Intense work awaited my return home on Monday, punctuated at day’s end by an atypical tongue lashing (on my part) of a lazy clerk at a local health food store I frequent.
+I spent Thanksgiving 1000 miles away in a hospital taking care of my 92-year-old father, who may not return home.
+Intense work awaited my return on Monday, punctuated at day’s end by an atypical tongue lashing (on my part) of a lazy clerk at a local health food store I frequent.

-But my attitude changed today, and interestingly, it changed because of my early morning dental appointment, where in the lobby they had samples of a toothpaste labeled, “3D.”
+But my attitude changed today, and interestingly, it changed because of my early morning dental appointment and their samples of a toothpaste labeled, “3D.”

 “Interesting,” I said to Rainie, the receptionist, as I took the small tube from the basket.
 “I wonder what special properties 3D toothpaste has?”
 I delivered this remark somewhat sarcastically.

 “Maybe it makes your teeth pop way out of your mouth like this!”
-And she jutted out her chin and laughed derisively.
+And she jutted out her chin and laughed.
 “What do you think of those 3D movies anyway?
 I saw one and didn’t think much of it.”

 “I saw a couple, and if I never see another, I won’t miss it.”
 I was happy giving a negative reply, which seemed in keeping with her faintly damning remark.
 I was enjoying my pessimistic mood and looking forward to prolonging it.